HELP FOR PARENTS WITH STRONG-WILLED, OUT-OF-CONTROL CHILDREN AND ADOLESCENTS

 o Temper tantrum: Half hour in bedroom to get control of himself.

 5. Never shout or get angry with your youngster.
-A youngster with OPPOSITIONAL DEFIANT DISORDER literally shuts down when being yelled at.
+A youngster with ODD literally shuts down when being yelled at.
 He cannot hear you.
 This phenomenon is discussed at length in The Explosive Child.
 Keep your voice gentle but firm, soft but authoritative.

-Remember that OPPOSITIONAL DEFIANT DISORDER is a disorder.
+Remember that ODD is a disorder.
 Your youngster may want to obey and he may try very hard to obey, but he just can't summon up that sort of self-control.
 You can help him control his behavior by controlling his environment.
 Your youngster is not out to get you or to make your life miserable.
-When you can see OPPOSITIONAL DEFIANT DISORDER as a disorder rather than blatant defiance, it may be easier to put the tools in place that will help your youngster and your family live in harmony.
+When you can see ODD as a disorder rather than blatant defiance, it may be easier to put the tools in place that will help your youngster and your family live in harmony.